anywhichway/timewave/README.md

 ##### D D(d:number|string|Clock|Date|Period)

 - If a number, then the duration is `d` milliseconds long.
-- If a string, it must be property formatted.
+- If a string, it must be properly formatted.
 See below.
 - A Clock is just a Date.
 See next line.
 - If a Date, then the duration is the return value of `d.getTime()`, i.e. number milliseconds from the start of the epoch.
 - If a Period, then the duration is `d.length` milliseonds.